duckdb/duckdb-web/docs/sql/data_types/enum.md

 ### Enum Removal
-Enum types are removed using the command:
+Enum types are stored in the catalog, and a catalog dependency is added to each table that uses them.
+It is possible to drop an Enum from the catalog using the following command:
 ```sql
 DROP TYPE ${enum_name}
 ```
+Note that any dependent must be removed before dropping the enum, or the enum must be dropped with the additional `CASCADE` parameter.

 For example:
 ```sql
 -- This will fail since person has a catalog dependency to the mood type